cnoe-io/idpbuilder/docs/pluggable-packages.md

     - Rendering Helm charts and Kustomize.
     - Sync repository contents, then parse and replace URLs as described above.

-  This means idpbuilder needs libraries to render manifests, which should be avoided for this implementation as discussed above.

 ## Alternatives Considered